TheSharks/JagTag-JS/docs/developers/performance.md

 At this point, the parser will proceed to parsing the tags one by one from the deepest level and going up from there until it reaches the root tag.
 Now the parsed tag can be returned and the parser can proceed to the next tag.

-This section largely follows along the lines of the previous one in the sense that as tag amounts rise, performance is impacted.
-Again, it's up to you to decide how to limit the performance impact, but bear in mind that nesting tags can get performance intensive in the long run.
+This does not incur a materially higher performance hit compared to multiple one-level tags in a single string.
+While the statements outlined in the first section hold true, it may still be a wise idea to limit the amount of tags that can be nested for good measure.

 [^1]: See [Tag quantities](#tag-quantities).